-Underwriter’s Compensation, Marketing Effects, and IPO Performance: Evidence From China
+Underwriter’s Compensation, Marketing Effects, Investor Attention and IPO Performance: Evidence From China

-The literature and industry practice suggest that IPO underwriters perform significant marketing functions in the IPO process.
-In this paper, we document that underwriter’s efforts are correlated with positive marketing effects, leading to better IPO valuation and post-listing financial performance.
-Based on a sample of 1,436 Chinese IPOs during 2005-2015, we construct an expected model to extract the abnormal IPO underwriting spread from the overall underwriter’s compensation as the proxy for underwriter’s efforts.
-First, underwriter’s efforts produce significant short-term marketing effects proxied by pre-IPO institutional investors’ participation, offer price up-ward revision and long-term marketing effects in terms of analyst’s coverage, media coverage, and institutional holdings.
-Next, we show that these marketing-driven underwriter’s efforts are negatively associated with IPO underpricing and positively correlated with the firm’s post-listing liquidity and various post-listing financial performance measures.
+The literature and industry practice suggest that IPO underwriters perform significant marketing functions.
+Based on a sample of 1,436 Chinese IPOs during 2005-2015, we estimate the abnormal IPO underwriting spread to proxy for the underwriter’s efforts.
+First, we find that underwriter’s efforts produce short-term marketing effects as measured by pre-IPO institutional investors’ participation, offer price up-ward revision.
+Moreover, we document that the underwriter’s efforts can enhance the persistence of investor attention in the long run.
+We show that the abnormal underwriting spread is positively associated with various measures of post-IPO investor attention including analyst coverage, media coverage, and the number of institutional investors who hold the stock as well as aftermarket liquidity.
+Further, we show that underwriter’s efforts are negatively associated with IPO underpricing and positively related to the firm’s total firm value.

-Keywords: underwriter’s compensation, marketing effects, IPO Underpricing, long-term IPO performance
+Keywords: underwriter’s compensation, marketing effects, investor attention, IPO underpricing

 Suggested Citation: Suggested Citation